 These are pretty standard D&D game rules honestly.
 The difference is primarily in coordinating everything between multiple DMs and different sets of players.

 Ideally, every session is a self-contained adventure or a one-shot.
 I’m not entirely sure how strict we’ll be with this as of right now.
 Personally speaking, it’s usually difficult for me to build a dungeon for a single session, but I think it’ll be a great challenge and learning experience.

 I’d like to go into a bit more detail about how to plan a session in a West Marches game since it’s so unique.

 There’s no party.
-Instead the party is formed at the beginning of the session.
-Obviously there’s going to be a reason you’re working with different people such as being part of a big adventurer’s guild.
+Instead, the party is formed at the beginning of the session.
+There’s going to be a reason you’re working with different people such as being part of a big adventurer’s guild.